Hannah festival and directory asks three questions:

 This year we hope to have contributions from Newcastle, Sheffield, Manchester, Barrow, Liverpool, Preston, Huddersfield and Leeds.

-The festival period in June (3 – 8) will be the launch of a year-long directory of people and small organisations doing great things in lots of different fields.Each page of the printed directory will start with a description of the person or organisation, then a brief paragraph about the thing they are doing during the festival period 3 – 8 June, along with contact details.
+The festival period in June (3 – 8) will be the launch of a directory of people and small organisations doing great things in lots of different fields, current till June 2015 when the new edition launches.Each page of the printed directory will start with a description of the person or organisation, then a brief paragraph about the thing they are doing during the festival period 3 – 8 June, along with contact details.

 Hannah in 2013 met with good will from the start and reached a modest Kickstarter target with several days to spare.This year, we are planning a Kickstarter-like drive asking people to give a small amount of time rather than money, by joining a “by-hand delivery network” to distribute the directory throughout 2014-2015.